FPSG-UIUC/SPT/README.md

 ## Browsing the Code

-If you want to look for our specific additions, a good string to search for is `Rutvik, STT+`.
+If you want to look for our specific additions, a good string to search for is `Rutvik, SPT`.
 That should indicate where most of the changes are.
 There may be some others that can be seen, but these locations will serve as a good starting point.